MathieuNls/bianca/bianca.md

 # Conclusion {#sec:conclusion}

-In this paper, we presented BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time), an approach that can detect risky commits (i.e., commit likely to lead to a bug report) with  90.75% precision and 37.15% recall.
+In this paper, we presented BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time), an approach that detects risky commits (i.e., a commit that is likely to introduce a bug) with  90.75% precision and 37.15% recall.
 BIANCA uses clone detection techniques and project dependency analysis to detect risky commits within and across dependant projects.
-BIANCA is able to perform its detection of risky commits before the commits actually reach the central repository using pre-commit hooks. in addition, because it relies on code comparison, BIANCA does not only detect risky commits but also makes recommendations to developers on how to fix them.
-We believe that this makes BIANCA a practical approach for preventing bugs and propose corrective measures  that integrates well with the developers work flow through the commit mechanism.
+BIANCA operates at commit-time, i.e., before the commits  reach the central repository.
+In addition, because it relies on code comparison, BIANCA does not only detect risky commits but also makes recommendations to developers on how to fix them.
+We believe that this makes BIANCA a practical approach for preventing bugs and proposing corrective measures that integrates well with the developers work flow through the commit mechanism.

 To build on this work, we need to conduct a human study with developers in order to gather their feedback on the approach.
-These feedbacks will help us to fine-tune the approach.
-Also, we want to improve BIANCA to support Type 4 clones to further improve accuracy.
+The feedback obtained will help us fine-tune the approach.
+Also, we want to examine the relationship between project cluster measures (such as betweenness) and the performance of BIANCA.
+Finally, another improvement to BIANCA would be to support Type 4 clones.

 # References